jveitchmichaelis/edgetpu-yolo/readme.md

 * A minimal repository which has extremely few dependencies:
   * `pycoral` , `opencv` for image handling (you could drop this using e.g Pillow) and `numpy`
-  * Other "light" dependencies include `tqdm` for pretty logging, and `yaml` for parsing names files.
+  * Other "light" dependencies include `tqdm` for progress reporting, and `yaml` for parsing names files. `json` is also used for output logs (e.g. benchmarks)
   * **No dependency on Torch**, _which means no building Torch_ - from clone to inference is extremely fast.
-  * Code has been selectively taken from the original Ultralytics repository and converted to use Numpy, for example non-max suppression.
+  * Code has been selectively taken from the original Ultralytics repository and converted to use Numpy where necessary, for example non-max suppression.
 There is essentially no speed penalty for this on a CPU-only device.
 * I chose _not_ to fork ultralytics/yolov5 because the competition scoring was weighted by deployment simplicity.
 Installing Torch and various dependencies on non-desktop hardware can be a significant challenge - and there is no need for it when using the tflite-runtime.
-  * This does mean that currently there is no simple benchmark code in this repo, but it should be easy to support.
+* **Accuracy benchmark** code is provided for running on COCO 2017.
+It's a slimmed down version of `val.py` and there is also a script for checking the output. mAP results are provided in this readme.
+  * For the 224x224 model: mAP **18.4**, mAP50 **30.5**
-* Packages are easily installable on embedded platforms such as the Google Coral Dev board and the Jetson Nano
+* Packages are easily installable on embedded platforms such as the Google Coral Dev board and the Jetson Nano. **It should also work on any platform that an EdgeTPU can be connected to, e.g. Desktop.**
 * This repository uses the Jetson Nano as an example, but the code should be transferrable given the few dependencies required
-  * Non-tested setup instructions are given for the Coral, but these are largely based on Google's guidelines.
+  * Setup instructions are given for the Coral, but these are largely based on Google's guidelines and are not tested as I didn't have access to a dev board at time of writing.
 * tflite export is taken from https://github.com/zldrobit/yolov5:
-  * These models have the detection layer built-in.
+  * These models have the detection layer built-in as a custom Keras layer.
 This provides a significant speed boost, but does mean that larger models are unable to compile.
-* Speed is good: you can expect 24 fps using the EdgeTPU on a Jetson Nano for a 224 px input.
+* **Speed benchmarks are good**: you can expect 24 fps using the EdgeTPU on a Jetson Nano for a 224 px input.
   * You can easily swap in a different model/input size, but larger/smaller models are going to vary in runtime and accuracy.
   * The workaround for exporting a 416 px model is to use an older runtime version where the transpose operation is not supported.
 This significantly slows model performance because then the `Detect` stage must be run as a CPU operation.
 See [bogdannedelcu](https://github.com/bogdannedelcu/yolov5-export-to-coraldevmini)'s solution for an example of this.
     * Note this approach doesn't work any more because the compiler supports the Transpose option.
 I tried exporting with different model runtimes in an attempt to force the compiler to switch to CPU execution before these layers, but it didn't seem to help.
-* Extensive documentation is provided for hardware setup and library testing.
+* **Extensive documentation** is provided for hardware setup and library testing.
 This is more for the Jetson than anything else, as library setup on the Coral Dev Board should be minimal.
-* A Dockerfile is provided for a repeatable setup and test environment
+* A **Dockerfile** is provided for a repeatable setup and test environment

 ## Introduction